United States v. The Amistad: Initial court proceedings

 The abolitionist movement had formed the "Amistad Committee," headed by the New York City merchant Lewis Tappan, and had collected money to mount a defense of the Africans.
 Initially, communication with the Africans was difficult since they spoke neither English nor Spanish.
-Professor J. Willard Gibbs, Sr. learned from the Africans to count to ten in their Mende language.
+Professor J.W.
+Gibbs learned from the Africans to count to ten in their Mende language.
 He went to the docks of New York City and counted aloud in front of sailors until he located a person able to understand and translate.
 He found James Covey, a twenty-year-old sailor on the British man-of-war HMS Buzzard.
-Covey was a former slave from West Africa.
+Covey was a formerly enslaved person from West Africa.